adam-huganir/yutc/README.md

 [![GitHub version](https://badge.fury.io/gh/adam-huganir%2Fyutc.svg)](https://badge.fury.io/gh/adam-huganir%2Fyutc)

 `yutc` is a templating command line interface written in (surprise, surprise) Go.
-It is designed to parse and merge data files, and apply them to templates.
+It is designed to parse and merge data files (YAML, JSON, TOML), and apply them to templates.
 The application supports reading data from both local files and URLs, and can output the results to a file or stdout.